remla25-team12/operation/README.md

 # Operation

-This repository contains the deployment configuration, including a `docker-compose.yml`, and links to all other components.
+REMLA Group 12

 ## About
-This repository contains all information about running the project.
-It is an adaptation of the [Restaurant Sentiment Analysis](https://github.com/proksch/restaurant-sentiment) project.
+This project is an adaptation of the [Restaurant Sentiment Analysis](https://github.com/proksch/restaurant-sentiment) project.
+This repository serves as the central point of the project, containing the deployment configuration (`docker-compose.yaml`), installation instructions, and links to other components.

 ## Relevant repositories
 Repository | Purpose |